Beta

 Availability on BOS-LHR in business class is real but constrained.
 Saver-level seats on partner programs typically run 0 to 4 per departure, and on a high-demand leisure and corporate route like Boston-London that number is frequently closer to zero, especially in summer, over holidays, and around school breaks.
 British Airways and Virgin Atlantic both operate nonstop service; BA long-haul saver space is notoriously tight when booked through partner programs.
 Flexibility of plus or minus 3 to 5 days around your target dates meaningfully improves your odds.
 If you are locked to specific dates, search early (close to the 330- or 365-day booking window, depending on the program) and check back regularly for space that opens from cancellations.

 On the conservative end of the valuation table, our 1.5 cents per point figure for Chase UR and Virgin Atlantic Flying Club means 80,000 Virgin Atlantic points carries a baseline value of $1,200.
 That same 80,000 points, applied to a $5,000 Delta One fare, yields 6.3 cents per point, or roughly 4 times our conservative floor.
-The Aeroplan path at 60,000 points against a $4,500 cash fare clocks in at 7.5 cents per point against our 1.5 cents valuation for Aeroplan.
+The transfer partner path at 60,000 points against a $4,500 cash fare clocks in at 7.5 cents per point against our 1.5 cents valuation for a transfer partner.
 These are strong redemptions on paper, but "on paper" assumes you can actually seat yourself in a confirmed saver award.
 The Flying Blue promo at 50,000 round-trip is the single highest-CPP option if the monthly sale happens to cover Boston departures and space opens before it sells out.

 Find space first, then transfer.